InSumma/Automated-UI-Testing/README.md

 # Automated-UI-Testing
-Easily run automated UI tests in Visual Studio projects by writing test scenario's using JSON.
+Library for easily running automated UI tests in Visual Studio projects through writing test scenario's in JSON.

 ## Table of Contents
 - [Directories](#directories)
 - [The input file](#the-input-file)
 - [Using library in unit test project](#using-library-in-unit-test-project)
 ## Directories
-Test case files have to be added to the directory ``` /TestCases ``` in the root where the ``` .csproj ``` project file is located.
+Test case files have to be placed to the directory ``` /TestCases ``` below the root folder where the ``` .csproj ``` project file is located.
-Blueprints can be added in a subdirectory of the test case directory; ``` /TestCases/BluePrints ```
+Blueprints can be added in a subdirectory of this test case using this folder structure; ``` /TestCases/BluePrints ```
 ***Directory names are case sensitive.***

 ## The input file
 To use the library, a valid input file in JSON format is required with the following properties:
- - ``` testName ``` is the name of the rest.
-It is required to ensure that tests can be distinguished of eachother.
+ - ``` testName ``` is the name of the test.
+It is required to ensure that tests can be distinguished of other tests.
  - ``` osType``` is an enumeration that describes on which platform your testscenario will run.
 This is metadata that can be used in your test framework.
-Currently supported values are:
+Current supported values are:
 	- ``` Windows```
 	- ``` MacOS```
 	- ``` Linux```
- - ``` webBrowserType``` is an enumeration that describes on which web browser your tests will run.
+ - ``` webBrowserType``` is an enumeration which describes on which web browser your tests will run.
 Currently supported values are:
 	- ``` Chrome```
 	- ``` Edge```
 	- ``` FireFox```
 	- ``` Safari```
- - ``` driverPath``` resides an optional value that resides the URI of the web driver.
-If the web driver is in the path variable, this field can be ignored.
+ - ``` driverPath``` is an optional value that describes the URI of the web driver.
+If the web driver is contained in the path variable, this field can be ignored.
 Example: ``` C:\\Users\\frankmolengraaf\\ChromeDriver\\chromedriver_win32```
-This webdriver has to be the same version as your browser.
+This web driver has to be the same version as your browser.
  - ``` url ``` contains the system under test url.
  - ``` actions ``` is an array that contains the actions that have to be executed in procedural order.
 There are multiple types of actions that can be used.
 	 - Blueprints: Blueprints are used to be able to reuse a set of actions.
-The blueprints json files consist of:  ``` bluePrintName``` and an array of ``` actions ```.
+The blueprint json files consist of:  ``` bluePrintName``` and an array of ``` actions ```.
 	 - Click: This action simulates a mouse click.
 Required fields:
 		 - ``` actionType ``` is an enumeration.
 Required value for Click actions is ``` Click ```.
 		 - ``` locatorType ``` is an enumeration used to describe which locator has to be targeted.
 Possible values:
 			 - ``` ClassName```
 			 - ``` Id```
 			 - ``` XPath```
-		 - ``` targetElement ``` resides the 'name' of the target element.
+		 - ``` targetElement ``` contains the 'name' of the target element.
 		 Example when using the ``` locatorType``` ``` Id``` ``` targetElement : "username" ```
 		 - ```delayInSeconds``` integer value that results in a delay (in seconds) of the specified action.
 	  - SendKeys: This action simulates keyboard input in input fields.
 Required fields: ```SendKeys```